 Not everyone who binge drinks will experience all of these symptoms or have the same experience.
 However, it’s a dangerous drinking habit to become accustomed to, regardless of when or how often it takes place.
 You may feel different side effects than others who binge drink as well.
 It’s also important to recognize how you feel.

-Starting with self-reflection can begin to shed light on your relationship with alcohol, and why you drink.
+If you’d like to learn more about how to stop binge drinking, starting with self-reflection can begin to shed light on your relationship with alcohol, and why you drink.
 Ask yourself questions like: